drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ### Section 3.1: Studying the evolution of the RGB bump feature

-One of our primary goals is to study the evolution around the RGB bump of (i) the location of the base of the convection zone, (ii) the peak of the burning, and (iii) the mean molecular weight discontinuity as a function of mass coordinate and radius coordinate and thereby, reproduce Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:
+One of our primary goals is to study the evolution of (i) the location of the base of the convection zone, (ii) the peak of the burning, and (iii) the mean molecular weight discontinuity around the RGB bump.
+Plotting these with mass coordinate and radius coordinate will reproduce Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract) as shown below:

 ![Fig.2](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/staa176fig4.jpeg)